Eauix/Super-Tux-Additions/Working-Pipes/Readme.md

 This folder contains all the files needed for the enterable pipes to work in your game.

-If you want to use the pipes in a level, you must `import("scripts/pipes_util.nut")` into your sector init script, then use the many functions you will find inside the .nut file such as `exit_pipe(string scripted_object)`
+If you want to use the pipes in a level, you must `import("scripts/pipes_util.nut")` into your sector init script, then use the many functions you will find inside the .nut file such as `exit_pipe(object_name)`

 # Tutorial